Please find details here of our remote learning guidance and offering.

 Feedback can take many forms and will not mean extensive written comments for individual children.
 Whole class feedback can be a very efficient method for highlighting misconceptions and errors.
 For example, whole-class feedback.
 Our approach to feeding back on pupil work is as follows:

 - Audio feedback will be used after assessing pupils’ work that has been submitted.
-This will occur a minimum of twice a week and take the form of a recorded audio file which will be sent by email.
+This will occur a minimum of once a week and take the form of a recorded audio file which will be sent by email.

 - Feedback may also be given during any live contact sessions either verbally or through text chat.